-The Mandalorian season 2 begins quite similar to the first season: The Mandalorian walking purposefully in a seemingly empty environment, then finds himself in the middle of a fight.
+The Mandalorian season two begins quite similar to the first season: The Mandalorian walking purposefully in a seemingly empty environment, then finds himself in the middle of a fight.
 This time, it’s an underground fighting ring (starring two Gamorrean Guards) overseen by an Abyssin Gor Koresh.
-Mando is seeking other Mandalorian’s who might know Baby Yoda’s species.
+Mando is seeking other Mandalorians who might know Baby Yoda’s species.
 Gor Koresh wants his armor.
 Things don’t go well for him.
-After some fisticuffs and a terrifying group of red eyed creatures appears, the title card rolls and we are a go on Season two.
+After some fisticuffs and a terrifying group of red-eyed creatures appears, the title card rolls and we are a go on season two.

-Yep, story-wise the episode is nothing that we have not seen before in Star Wars storytelling like I mentioned but let’s discuss some initial thoughts:
+Yep, story-wise the episode is nothing that we have not seen before in Star Wars storytelling as I mentioned but let’s discuss some initial thoughts: